Vuthuylinh/TrainTracker/README.md

 # Train Tracker at TOMO Station

 ## Introduction:
+Train tracker allows users to:
-  - A mean for clients to post a schedule a new train line with  constraints:
+  - Post schedule for a new train line with  constraints:
       - Name up to 4 characters (i.e. ‘LINH’, 'No1')
       - Specific to the minute the train arrive (i.e. ‘9:53 PM’)
-  - A mean for clients to find the next time has mutiple trains arrive at the same time:
+  - Find the next time has mutiple trains arrive at the same time:
       - Specific time if current day still has remain time
       - Specific time of the first time available the next day if current day doesn't has remain time
       - No time if there are not time availble
-  - A mean for clients to delete a train line schedule
+  - Delete an unwanted train line schedule
 ## Demo
 Youtube video: https://youtu.be/A-K6PpscsZ8